SteveLRojas/8X-RIPTIDE_Assembler/README.md

   * Added Visual C++ project with 32-bit Windows executable.
   * Added an AMD64 Linux executable.
   * Updated one of the example files.
+  * Added warning messages for NZT and XEC instructions when the target is out of range.
+  * Updated executables.

 * Usage example:
   * 8xasm test.asm output.bin